-Unforeseen project complexity, a variation in the construction project’s design, inaccurate estimates: as much as the most experienced of project managers plans out a construction project, there are always events that happen which necessitate changing the scope or timeframe.
+Unforeseen project complexity, a variation in the construction project’s design, inaccurate estimates: as much as the most experienced project managers plan out a construction project; there are always events that happen that necessitate changing the scope or timeframe.

-Whether your project is a victim of scope creep or you’ve just been thrown off scope, knowing how to manage a change in scope efficiently can help you make the most of a difficult situation.
-With a little foresight, you’ll be able to handle an accident, bad weather, or unavailable supplies with aplomb.
-Also, these types of scope-affecting issues will be low-impact for your project, instead of catastrophic events.
+Whether your project is a victim of scope creep or you’ve just been thrown off the scope, knowing how to manage a change in scope efficiently can help you make the most of a difficult situation.
+With a bit of foresight, you’ll be able to handle an accident, bad weather, or unavailable supplies with aplomb.
+Also, these types of scope-affecting issues will be low-impact for your project instead of catastrophic events.

 Let’s talk about the most effective ways to manage change orders for your construction project.